wikimedia/mediawiki-extensions-ConfirmEdit/README.md

  * Number of seconds after a bad login (from a specific IP address) that a captcha will be shown to
  * that client on the login form to slow down password-guessing bots.
  *
+ * A longer expiration time of $wgCaptchaBadLoginExpiration * 300 will also be applied against a
+ * login attempt count of $wgCaptchaBadLoginAttempts * 30.
+ *
  * Has no effect if 'badlogin' is disabled in $wgCaptchaTriggers or
  * if there is not a caching engine enabled.
  *